-- Five road closure structures (one at Long Wharf Drive approximately 60 feet wide by 4 feet high; one at Canal Dock Road approximately 130 feet wide by 5 feet high; one at Brewery Street approximately 65 feet wide by 2 feet high; two at Exit 46 approximately 50 feet wide and 6-8 feet high). - Two pumping stations which would handle approximately 400-500 cubic feet of water per second (cfs). - Enhancement of the Interstate 95 embankment with approximately 5,950 linear feet of "T-wall" type floodwall along with 475 feet of deployable closure structures.
-The proposed floodwall would be built to a height +15 feet NAVD88. - Potential floodproofing of commercial and residential structures seaward of the I-95 embankment.
+- Five road closure structures (one at Long Wharf Drive approximately 60 feet wide by 8 feet high; one at Canal Dock Road approximately 190 feet wide by 7 feet high; one at Brewery Street approximately 65 feet wide by 3 feet high; two at Exit 46, (totaling approximately 160 feet wide and 5 feet high)) - One pumping station which would handle approximately 900 cubic feet of water per second (cfs). - Enhancement of the Interstate 95 embankment with approximately 5,800 linear feet of "T-wall" type floodwall along with 475 feet of deployable closure structures noted in the first bullet.
+The proposed floodwall would be built to a height +15 feet NAVD88.